Texas drivers have to obey specific laws when they use cell phones while driving.

-While Texas itself doesn’t have an outright ban on using hand-held cell phones while driving, there are restrictions that you should be aware of.
+While Texas itself doesn’t have a statewide ban on using hand-held cell phones while driving (yet), there are several restrictions that you should be aware of.

 Texas state law requires that hands-free cell phones be used in school zones.
 Additionally, all novice drivers are banned from using their cell phone (or any wireless communication device) while driving for their first year behind the wheel.

 Many drivers don’t realize this, but many cities, towns and municipalities in Texas have passed local ordinances regarding cell phone use while driving.
 In fact, over 100 cities have already banned texting and driving or enacted hands-free ordinances.